Songide’ewin, Sôhkitêhêwin, Neljedghile, Shoohkitayhew, Kapiasungitoaluk, Waditaka, Courage.

 If you are interested in attending in-person please review our Health and Safety Protocols, in purchasing a ticket you are agreeing to abide by these protocols and accept the risk.
 We will be offering ticket refunds and exchanges should anything prohibit attendance.
 Please note that although outdoors, there is assigned seating in order to guarantee social distancing.
 The stage and seating is under an open-air tent to protect from sun and rain, so the show will go on unless there is a severe thunderstorm, hail or extremely high winds.

 Our livestream is pay what you choose but online processing does require a credit card fee.
 If you prefer to book without this fee feel free to e-mail email@example.com or call 204-586-2236.
 Booking must occur an hour before show time in order to receive the link for viewing.

 Reconciliation comes alive through music, dance, theatre and visual art!
 Join Sarasvàti Productions for this unique experience that shares the stories of over 70 Indigenous youth and their view of reconciliation.

 Beginning in early 2019, seven local organizations partnered with Sarasvàti Productions and guest artists to offer a creative and supportive space for Indigenous youth.
 Through these workshops, over 70 youth examined the theme of reconciliation.
 Sharing stories about how they interact with the world around them and how the world in turn interacts with them.

-Now, a team of professional artists has compiled the art and stories the youth have offered into a unique piece of theatre, presented outdoors at The Forks this spring.
-Utilizing a multi-media performance style including music, dance, drumming, theatre and a promenade, this collaboration brings together youth, elders, artists and audiences to honour the feelings and experiences of Indigenous youth in Winnipeg.
+Now, a team of professional artists has compiled the art and stories the youth have offered into a unique piece of theatre, presented outdoors with social distancing.